Bikatr7/Kudasai/README.md

     system_message : Instructions to the model.
 Do not change this unless you know what you're doing.

     message_mode : 1 or 2.
 1 means the system message will actually be treated as a system message.
 2 means it'll be treating as a user message.
-1 is recommend for gpt-4 otherwise either works.
+1 is recommended for gpt-4 otherwise either works.

     num_lines : the number of lines to be built into a prompt at once.
-Theoretically, more lines would be more cost effective, but other complications may occur with higher lines.
+Theoretically, more lines would be more cost-effective, but other complications may occur with higher lines.

-    sentence_fragmenter_mode : 1 or 2 or 3 (1 - via regex and other nonsense, 2 - NLP via spacy, 3 - None (Takes formatting and text directly from ai return)) the api can sometimes return a result on a single line, so this determines the way Kijiku fragments the sentences if at all.
+    sentence_fragmenter_mode : 1 or 2 or 3 (1 - via regex and other nonsense, 2 - NLP via spacy, 3 - None (Takes formatting and text directly from AI return)) the API can sometimes return a result on a single line, so this determines the way Kijiku fragments the sentences if at all.
+Use 3 for gpt-4.

-    je_check_mode : 1 or 2, 1 will print out the 'num_lines' amount of jap then the english below separated by ---, 2 will attempt to pair the english and jap sentences, placing the jap above the eng.
+    je_check_mode : 1 or 2, 1 will print out the 'num_lines' amount of Japanese then the English below separated by ---, 2 will attempt to pair the English and Japanese sentences, placing the Japanese above the English.
 If it cannot, it will do 1.
+Use 2 for gpt-4.

     num_malformed_batch_retries : How many times Kudasai will attempt to mend a malformed batch, only for gpt4.
-Defaults to 1, careful with increasing as cost increases at (cost * length * n) at worst case."
+Defaults to 1, careful with increasing as cost increases at (cost * length * n) at worst case.

-    batch_retry_timeout : How long Kudasai will try to attempt to requery a translation batch in seconds, if a requests exceeds this duration, Kudasai will leave it untranslated.
+    batch_retry_timeout : How long Kudasai will try to attempt to requery a translation batch in seconds, if a request exceeds this duration, Kudasai will leave it untranslated.

+    num_concurrent_batches : How many translation batches Kudasai will send to OpenAI at a time.

     Please note that while logit_bias and max_tokens can be changed, Kijiku does not currently do anything with them.